 Your first semester at Pace should be exciting and enjoyable, but it may also be scary and overwhelming.
 You will meet new people from across the country (and the world!) while adjusting to the New York City lifestyle.
 Part of the adjustment process is being accountable for balancing your school work, social life and outside commitments.
 Moreover, you will learn from Professors who may have different teaching methods than your teachers in high school.
 The classroom experience and your interactions with Professors will be different, so it is strongly encouraged that you get to know your Professors, visit them during office hours and ask questions.

 Pace kicks off each semester with our annual Convocation event, which usually takes place the day before classes officially begin.
-This event includes a morning program, also known as Pre-Convocation, in which you will meet with your University 101 Instructor, who also serves as your first year Academic Advisor, and your Peer Leader- an upper-class student leader who will help you along the way during your first semester.
-Following Pre-Convocation, all first year students will come together to hear from several speakers - including the Dean for Students, a special Keynote speaker, and a rising sophomore student leader.
-Lunch is provided and student have the chance to meet and interact with other new students.
+This event includes a morning program, also known as Pre-Convocation, in which you will meet with your University 101 Instructor, who also serves as your first-year Academic Advisor, and your Peer Leader- an upper-class student leader who will help you along the way during your first semester.
+Following Pre-Convocation, all first-year students will come together to hear from several speakers - including the Dean for Students, a special Keynote speaker, and a rising sophomore student leader.
+Lunch is provided, and students have the chance to meet and interact with other new students.
 There will also be optional campus tours focusing on how to find your classrooms and buying textbooks.

 The First Week

 Your first week will be full of new experiences.
 You will meet your Professors, other first-year students, and get to know your roommate if you are living on campus.
 You may even venture outside of the downtown area, explore different areas of Manhattan and try the subway system for the first time!
 It is a lot of change to digest, and it is our goal to help you along the way.
 The Office of the First-Year Experience is always here for you, but remember to chat with your RA, your Peer Leader or University 101 Instructor for help or additional guidance.